 Off the Record

-We are pleased to announce that we are launching a new pilot counselling project to continue to support our children and young people as they get a bit older.
+We are pleased to announce that we are launching a new counselling project to continue to support our children and young people as they get a bit older.

 What is counselling?